TOWN OF OCEAN CITY

 FIRE MARSHAL DIVISION

 Seven full-time employees are included in this division.
 Two positions have been eliminated since 2009.
-A step increase and a 1.5% COLA has been scheduled for members of the IAFF bargaining unit and the Command staff on July 1, 2018.
-Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2019.
-Health insurance costs increase for this division, while allocations for retiree health and pension decrease.
+Retirement is anticipated for the Deputy Fire Chief and the Plans Examiner in FY 20.
+A Deputy Fire Marshal I position and a part-time Fire Safety Inspector position will replace the Plans Examiner position.
+A step increase has been scheduled for members of the IAFF bargaining unit and the Command staff on July 1, 2019.
+A longevity bonus was also approved in the contract.
+Employees not in the bargaining unit are scheduled to receive a step increase on January 1, 2020.
+Pension, health insurance and retiree health increase for this division, while the allocation for worker’s compensation decreases.

 CHANGES IN OPERATIONS:

 Comprehensive physicals, communications expense, and training are examples of costs included in Contracted Services.
-Estimates for Communications and medical payments decrease slightly for FY 19.
-Training has been budgeted at $6,910 and includes hazardous materials training, monthly bomb training and attendance for one employee at the International Association of Arson Investigators seminar.
+Estimates for Communications and medical payments increase slightly for FY 20.
+Training has been budgeted at $9,605 and includes monthly bomb training and attendance for one employee at the International Association of Bomb Technicians and Investigators conference.
+Funds were also included to send one employee to the Police Academy.
 The monthly fee for the online bonfire permitting system has been included at $2,200.
-Equipment maintenance costs are expected to remain level.
+Equipment maintenance costs are expected to decrease $3,860.
 Equipment maintained in this division includes x-ray machines, a dosimitor and hazardous materials id equipment.
 Maintenance on the bomb robot has been completed in-house since FY 15.
-An allowance of $4,650 for repair parts has been included in Operational Supplies.
-Overall, Operational Supplies increase $2,600 to reflect actual expenses for the past two fiscal years.
-Uniform costs are funded at the same level as FY 18.
+An allowance of $5,050 for repair parts has been included in Operational Supplies.
+A radio has been requested for the part-time employee.
+Overall, Operational Supplies increase $2,750.
+Uniform costs are funded at the same level as FY 19.
 The safety shoe allowance is set at $190 per pair as part of the bargaining agreement.
-Items funded with Homeland Security grants were included in FY 17, resulting in higher expenses that year.
-Vehicle fuel has been budgeted at the three-year average number of gallons, and is expected to decrease $708.
-Vehicle maintenance costs are also budgeted to decrease in FY 19.
-Intragovernmental expenses reflect a reduction in the allocation for IT services and insurance, and an increase in Vehicle Lease.
+Vehicle fuel has been budgeted at the two-year average number of gallons, and is expected to decrease $506.
+Vehicle maintenance costs increase and include $22,340 for upfitting costs for two vehicles included in the Vehicle Trust Fund budget.
+Intragovernmental expenses reflect a reduction in the allocation for Vehicle lease and insurance and an increase in the allocation for IT services.
 No capital outlay has been included for this division.
-No vehicle replacements for this division have been proposed in the Vehicle Trust Fund.
+Two replacement pickup trucks were included in Vehicle Trust for this division.